How Thick Should Attic Insulation Be

-One effective way to keep your house warm during winter and save money on energy bills is with proper attic insulation, especially when prices are skyrocketing.
-By choosing the right type of insulation, you can keep your budget within range when your home is equipped with adequate insulation.
+One effective way to keep your house warm during winter and save money on energy bills is with proper attic insulation, such as fiberglass and cellulose insulation.

-Proper insulation, for example, can help you save 10 to 50 percent of the electricity bill.
+Proper insulation, such as spray foam insulation, can help you save 10 to 50 percent of the electricity bill.
 So, how thick should attic insulation be to be considered appropriate?
+The amount of insulation, including cellulose insulation, varies depending on the climate and the type of insulation used.
 Here’s what you need to know.

 How Thick Should Attic Insulation Be?

 If your house already has existing attic insulation, then inspect it thoroughly.
-This inspection will help you determine whether you need additional insulation.
+This inspection will help you determine whether you need additional insulation, such as spray foam insulation, which can enhance energy efficiency.
+Over time, insulation can break down, leading to increased maintenance costs and reduced effectiveness.

 For instance, you likely have enough if you cannot see the floor joists because they are covered by 14 inches or more of insulation.
 However, if they are visible, it’s recommended that attics have more added.